"

 Most Muslims in Indonesia are moderate, but a small extremist fringe has become more vocal in recent years.

-Source: This is an extract summarizing the article “Indonesians protest over Miss World contest” by the Associated Press, published in Jakarta on September 5, 2013.
+Source: This is a summary of the article “Indonesians protest over Miss World contest” by the Associated Press, published in Jakarta on September 5, 2013.

 2. Reduplication: Word-forming Processes